bazel-xcode/xchammer/Docs/XCHammerFAQ.md

 ### Debugging XCHammer Bazel rules in Xcode

-1. It the iOS repository, override `xchammer` in the .bazelrc to point to the artifact or local source repository in question, for using the dev repo as mentioned above:
+1. In the iOS repository, override `xchammer` in the `.bazelrc` to point to the artifact or local source repository in question, for using the dev repo as mentioned above:
 ```